tv2-oss/bifrost-gateway-controller/doc/example-gatewayclasses.md

   to the AWS ALB target group.
 This links the Kubernetes internal and AWS infrastructure.

+**Note** the ALB terminates TLS and forwards traffic un-encrypted to the Istio ingress gateway.

 This definition is provided in the following files:

 - [`gatewayclassblueprint-aws-alb-crossplane.yaml`](../test-data/gatewayclassblueprint-aws-alb-crossplane.yaml) blueprint for infrastructure implementation